 Further, this Proposition includes all types of real property owned by the transferor, including all the value of his/her principal place of residence and on the first one million dollars ($1 million) of the enrolled value of all other types of property.
 Both parents can combine their exclusions for a limit of $2 million dollars.

 Children: Children include the following: sons and daughters, sons-in-law and daughters-in-law, stepchildren, and children adopted under 18.

 Gift/Purchase: Transfers such as a gift or purchase between parents and children are excluded with a completed Prop.
 58 form.

 Principal Residence: Proposition 58 does not require that the parent or child use the transferred property as his or her principal residence.
 In addition, the $1 million limit does not apply to the transferor's principal residence.

 $1 Million Dollar Exclusion: The $1 million exclusion for other property applies for each transferor.
-Therefore, a mother can transfer $1 million of other property and a father can transfer $1 million of other property for a total combined exclusion of $2 million.
+Therefore, one parent can transfer $1 million of other property and the other parent can also transfer $1 million of other property for a total combined exclusion of $2 million.
 These transfers will be coordinated Statewide under the million dollar limit.